FAQs for Parents & Teachers

-During the camp season and summer rehearsals, corps members are on their own for food.
-There will be hour-long lunch breaks (Saturday and Sunday) and a dinner break (on Saturdays).
+During the winter season, meals will be provided at camps.
+For non-camp rehearsals (including daily rehearsals in the summer), corps members are on their own for food during meal breaks.
 There are various food options within short driving distance of the college, and it’s always OK (in fact encouraged) to pack a lunch.
-During summer rehearsals at BC this will also be the case.
-When on the road, the corps will provide food for the members.
+When traveling on tour, the corps will provide food for the members.

 Are there any health & safety issues I should be concerned about?